University course - Advanced Studies in Music & Dance Education - Orff-Schulwerk

 • at the Orff Institute, schools and other institutions nearby is highly recommended.

-• Approximately 100 participants (toddlers, young children, teens, adults and elderly people) attend weekly classes in music and dance which are taught by Orff Institute faculty as well as students enrolled in the Bachelor and Master Courses.
+• Approximately 100 participants (toddlers, young children, teenagers, adults and elderly people) attend weekly classes in music and dance which are taught by Orff Institute faculty as well as students enrolled in the Bachelor and Master Courses.

 Examinations